- Police Department

 There are no exceptions to this list.
 All objects and containers will be examined by staff.

-Communications presently has ten (10) communication officers and is supervised by Chief Communications Officer Christina Brazell.
-All recruit communication officers must attend the FTO Program for 9 weeks as well.
+Communications presently has 10 communication officers.
+All recruit communication officers must attend the FTO Program for nine weeks as well.

 The City of Daphne Dr. Albert Corte, Jr. Animal Shelter takes in about 800 to 1000 animals every year.
 Most have either strayed from their homes or been abandoned.
 About a third are adopted, rescued or reclaimed.
 Adopting an animal from the shelter can literally save its life, and our adoptions are relatively inexpensive.
 You may visit and adopt an animal during kennel hours or at special events.